HumanTree92/esx_advancedhospital/README.md

 # esx_advancedhospital:
-Advanced Hospital for ESX
+Advanced Hospital for ESX - Edited/Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/))

-This is a Combination of Both my esx_hospital & esx_plasticsurgery.

 # Helpfull Info:
+* This is a Combination of Both my esx_hospital & esx_plasticsurgery.
 * Players can pay to get Healed or pay to change the looks of their character.
 * THIS IS A NEW SCRIPT THAT I HAVEN'T FULLY TESTED